Bible Reading: Romans 13: 13-14

 We should be decent and true in everything we do, so that everyone can approve of our behavior.
 Romans 13:13

 Leah, 15, has made enemies out of most of her friends.
-She’s known as “The Blab” because she tells the nastiest stories about people—true or not, she doesn’t care.
+She’s known as “The Blab” because she tells the nastiest stories about people.
+She likes nothing better than spreading-and creating-juicy rumors.

-Talk about it: From what you just read, how many of these students are Christians?
-Any of them?
+So from what you just read, how many of these students are Christians?
+None of them?
 Some of them?
 Most of them?
 All of them?
 Can you tell?

-True, how these boys and girls are acting doesn’t fit how the Bible says a Christian should live.
-But we’re made right with God by trusting Christ, not by behaving well.
+True, how each student is acting doesn’t fit how the Bible says a Christian should live.
+But a person’s standing with God is based on faith in Christ, not behavior.
 Still, you have to wonder about these students.
-They’re supposed to show the world what Christ looks like, but they don’t look much like Christ, do they?
+As Christ’s representatives on earth, they don’t look much like Christ, do they?

-Jesus came to earth in human flesh to show us how to live, and he came to die for our sin.
-That’s called the Incarnation—God alive in human form.
-Jesus has risen from the dead and returned to heaven, so now he wants to live through you.
-That’s another kind of incarnation—God alive in us.
-He wants to show the world through us the huge difference he can make.
+Jesus came to earth in human flesh to show you how to live and to die for your sin.
+That’s called the Incarnation-God alive in human form.
+Having risen from the dead and returned to heaven, he now wants to live through you.
+That’s another kind of incarnation-God alive in your human form.
+He wants to show the world the mind-blowing difference he can make through you.